maplibre/maplibre-native/design-proposals/2023-06-17-android-annotations.md

 The annotations API currently uses code generation to generate the annotation objects.
 This should no longer be done in the future for the following reasons.

-* Code generation incentivises non-specific, flat APIs where hiearchical objects or other specific constructs may make more sense.
+* Code generation incentivises non-specific, flat APIs – even where hiearchical objects or other specific constructs make more sense.
-* In a similar way, it makes it harder to assign documentation to specific methods →(G5 **learnability**).
+* In a similar way, it makes it harder to assign documentation to specific method →(G5 **learnability**).
+The current generated docs don't read like they were written with the Android implementation in mind, because they are copied from the spec.
 * When switching to Kotlin and when removing the `*Options` classes (G3 **Kotlin-first**), boilerplate code is reduced by a significant amount.

 Due to these reasons, it is simpler to reach our goals without code generation.

 ## API Modifications

-The following lists concrete class defintions that should be available to users.
+The following list shows concrete public properties or functions that should be available to users.
 All properties are to be understood as settable and gettable by appropriate (G3 **Kotlin-first**) getters and setters.
-Non-nullable variables are either the default value that is currently in the code or (optional) constructor parameters.
+Non-nullable variables are either the provided default value from the spec, or (optional) constructor parameters.
 Nullable `val`s are optional constructor parameters with default value `null`.

-(NDD) represents a property that is not data-driven, such that two items that do not match in all (NDD) properties must not be placed in the same layer (and are therefore not handled by the same manager).
+(NDD) represents a property that is not data-driven, such that two items that do not match in all (NDD) properties must not be handled by the same manager and can not be placed in the same layer.

-* `AnnotationManager`
-    * to be specified
-* `SymbolManager`, `FillManager`, `CircleManager`, `LineManager`
+* `AnnotationManager`, `SymbolManager`, `FillManager`, `CircleManager`, `LineManager`
     * Kotlinified using Kotlin getters and setters, but essentially unchanged
 * `Annotation`
     * `var zLayer: Int` (default `0`)
     * `var draggable: Boolean` (default `false`)
     * `var data: JsonElement?`
-    * `var clickListener: OnAnnotationClickListener`
+    * `var clickListener: OnAnnotationClickListener?`
-    * `var dragListener: OnAnnotationDragListener`
+    * `var dragListener: OnAnnotationDragListener?`
-    * `var longClickListener: OnAnnotationLongClickListener`
+    * `var longClickListener: OnAnnotationLongClickListener?`
 * `Symbol extends Annotation`
-    * `var position: LatLng` (non-optional)
+    * `var position: LatLng` (mandatory constructor parameter)
     * `var icon: Icon?`
     * `var text: Text?`
 * `Icon`